OVAL-Community/OVAL-Board/board_votes/2024-11-07_OVAL_Definition_Structure_Vote.md

 # The OVAL Definition Format vote

 2024-11-07

-This vote is to determine if the format of the OVAL document should change in OVAL 6.0
+This vote is to determine if the format of the OVAL document should change in OVAL 6.0.

 Refer to https://github.com/orgs/OVAL-Community/discussions/162 for additional background on this topic.

-#Voting Instructions
+# Voting Instructions
 1. Enter your vote, followed by your name and organziation
 2. One vote per organization
 3. Requires a majority of OVAL board members participating to form a quorum